Gridded climate data

-We can provide you with a range of gridded datasets (grids) for Australia.
+We can provide you with a range of gridded datasets (grids)

 These datasets can be ported into a geographic information system (GIS) or similar visualization system.
 You can then use the GIS to investigate the data or generate maps.